About Seattle

-Interesting Facts About Seattle:
+Interesting Facts about Seattle

 1. One interesting (and intellectual) fact about Seattle: it's the most literate city in the U.S. We have the most bookstores and libraries per capita, and the most library card-holders to check them out!